andreytim/jafar/prim/README.md

 =====

 This library is just another attempt to make an easy to use primitive collections in Java.
-Currently implemented collections consist of only dynamic arrays for all primitive types - JArrayList<T>.
+So far, currently implemented collections consist of only dynamic arrays for all primitive types - JArrayList.
+Recently I've started to work on Maps.

 [Maven Central](https://search.maven.org/#search|ga|1|a%3A%22jafar-prim%22)

-#Intro
+##Intro

 I always compare my implementations in the sense of memory and speed with the great existing libraries:
 * [fastutil](http://fastutil.di.unimi.it/)